 M.M., B.M., The Juilliard School

-Teo has given solo concerts in the United States, Canada, France, Germany, Italy and Lithuania, in venues such as Salle Cortot in Paris; McCallum Theatre in Palm Desert, California; and Alice Tully Hall in New York.
-He has also been a featured artist on radio stations, such as CBC Radio Canada and WQXR New York, where he performed to a sold-out audience at The Greene Space.
-In the spring of 2017, he gave a solo recital and a master class for the Young Pianists Series in Knoxville, Tennessee.
-Recent engagements have included solo recitals at the Aurora Cultural Center in Toronto, Canada, The Harvard Club in New York, and the South Orange Performing Arts Center in New Jersey.
-Last year during the COVID-19 pandemic, he recorded a virtual solo concert for the Vancouver Recital Society at the Chan Centre for the Performing Arts.
+Teo has given solo concerts in the United States, Canada, France, Germany, Italy, and Lithuania, in venues such as Salle Cortot in Paris and Alice Tully Hall in New York.
+He has also been a featured artist on radio stations such as CBC Radio Canada and WQXR New York, where he performed to a sold-out audience at The Greene Space.
+In addition, Teo has been invited to give several master classes, including one for the Young Pianists Series in Knoxville, Tennessee.
+Recent engagements have included performances at the Aurora Cultural Center in Toronto, The Harvard Club in New York, and the South Orange Performing Arts Center in New Jersey.
+During the height of the Covid-19 pandemic, he recorded a virtual solo concert for the Vancouver Recital Society at the Chan Centre for the Performing Arts.